Challenge

-My role
+My Approach

 An effective design system starts with the style guide and brand book—the foundation of the brand’s visual language.
 From there, the work involves mapping the visual patterns of the existing product and validating the accessibility of elements before scaling.